 Ranked Well for Racial Diversity

-Ethnically-diverse college campuses offer students the chance to study and learn with with undergraduates from racial and ethnic groups that are unique from their own.
+Ethnically-diverse college campuses offer students the chance to study and learn from undergraduates from racial and ethnic groups that are unique from their own.

 A ranking of #573 for ethnic diversity means United States Military Academy is above average nationally.

 Explore Racial Diversity at West Point

 If available, the chart below explores ethnic diversity among the undergraduate students at West Point.

 West Point ranks above average in ethnic diversity.

 The racial diversity of the faculty is above average.